KyleeValencia/FEDOT/README.rst

  from fedot.api.main import Fedot

 2. Initialize the Fedot object and define the type of modeling problem.
-It provides a fit/predict interface:
+It provides a fit / predict interface:

-- fedot.fit runs the optimization and returns the resulting composite model;
+- **Fedot.fit(...)** runs the optimization and returns the resulting composite model;
-- fedot.predict returns the prediction for the given input data;
+- **Fedot.predict(...)** returns the prediction for the given input data;
-- fedot.get_metrics estimates the quality of predictions using selected metrics
+- **Fedot.get_metrics(...)** estimates the quality of predictions using selected metrics

 Numpy arrays, pandas data frames, and file paths can be used as sources of input data.